 SEO Tip One: Use Descriptive & Unique Meta Titles:

 Did you know one of your firm’s site’s most important areas regarding search ranking is the “Meta Title” of your home page?
-This is the title that appears on the blue frame around your browser (i.e., Internet Explorer, Firefox).
+This title appears on the blue frame around your browser (i.e., Internet Explorer, Firefox).
 The title also appears in search listings.
 You can see your website’s title in its raw coding by choosing “View” and “View source code” from your browser.

 Anatomy of the Meta Information:

-In epistemology, the prefix meta- is used to mean about (its own category).
-A website’s meta information is typically made up of three distinct areas: title, description, and keywords.
+In epistemology, the prefix meta- means about (its category).
+A website’s meta information typically comprises three distinct areas: title, description, and keywords.
 According to many well-known SEO gurus, the “keywords” section is completely useless, but it can harm you if you use too many keywords.

-The title, however, is still a hugely important area to naturally work in highest level key phrases, along with branding the firm or your name if acting as an independent practice.
+The title, however, is still a hugely important area to naturally work in the highest level key phrases, along with branding the firm or your name if acting as an independent practice.
 However, do not repeat keywords, and do not use more than 12 words or around 65 characters.
-Otherwise, the full title will not be seen in search, and having an overabundance of words will dilute its power anyway.
+Otherwise, the full title will not be seen in the search, and having an overabundance of words will dilute its power anyway.
 Google also has a filter or penalty block for sites that repeat one word too often in titles.

 What’s in a Name?